 At the same time, remote controls are becoming more complicated, making them difficult to understand by seniors and foreign visitors to Japan, two groups that have been on the rise in recent years, resulting in an inability to use the air conditioner in the way they expect.

 The intuitive remote control used for the FIVE STAR ZEAS series of air conditioners for stores and offices released in April 2017 have a limited number of buttons and the LCD display can be changed to make operation easier for the user.

 In addition, the display languages include Japanese, English, and for the first time, Chinese, as well as pictograms for those who speak other languages.
-In addition to the FIVE STAR ZEAS series, the remote controls can be used with multi-split type air conditioners for commercial buildings, realizing intuitive remote control operation easy for anyone to understand in a wider range of settings.
+In addition to the FIVE STAR ZEAS series, the remote controls can be used with multi-split type air conditioners for business use, realizing intuitive remote control operation easy for anyone to understand in a wider range of settings.

 The Daikin Group incorporates universal design (UD) into product development to enable even the elderly and physically disabled to operate products with ease.